-The American Indian viewed all things as having a spirit, whether it was animate or inanimate and could be touched and seen, or not seen.
-They thought of the universe as being all-encompassing – holding the powers and secrets of deeper meaning.
-There is a sense of truth in that thought but the mystery prevails unless the creator himself, the master chef is identified and listened to we are still in the dark.
+The American Indian viewed all things as having “a spirit”, whether it was animate or inanimate and whether it could be touched or seen, (or not seen).
+They thought of the universe as being all-encompassing, IE: holding the powers and secrets of deeper meaning.
+There is a sense of truth in that thought but the mystery prevails, unless the creator himself, (the manufacturer) is identified and heeded to, we are still in the dark.

 – Search for correct knowledge

-I researched multiple sources for the random choices I used in the painting.
-While researching the subject it became clear there are blurred lines why one symbol was used over another between different tribes.
+I researched multiple sources to achieve the random choices I have used in the painting.
+While researching the subject it became clear there are blurred lines as to why one symbol was used over another between different tribes.

-The only common thread I found was this.
-Given the number of tribes, it is understandable that many symbols were used with different interpretations.
-However, they were all used keeping similar belief in spirit and universe.
-The symbols are a common language in local tribes.
+The only common thread I found was that given the number of tribes, it is understandable that many symbols were used with different interpretations, however, they were all used while maintaining similar belief in spirit and universe.

-This thinking is consistent with all spiritual and religious thought in cultures.
-The symbols used conveyed profound beliefs and perceptions.
-We continue that tradition in western culture.
+With that in mind, the symbols used conveyed profound beliefs and perceptions and we continue that tradition in western culture.
 For example, we only need to look at computer language symbols.
 Symbols are an inherent part of our human communication systems.
 Reference Coca-Cola, Mercedes Benz, and Apple computers.

 – Random choices and purpose